 3D printing is a revolutionary technology, whose effects will be felt across multiple industries.
 It's part of a larger process called additive manufacturing.
-This white paper first explores additive manufacturing and how it progressed into the multi billion dollar industry it has become.
-Next, we delve into how this disruptive technology is impacting various industries, namely, healthcare, construction, packaging, and space.
+This white paper first explores additive manufacturing and how it progressed into the multi-billion dollar industry it has become.
+Then, we delve into how this disruptive technology is impacting various industries, namely: healthcare, construction, packaging, food, and space.

 We break down 3D printing's impact on medical devices, pharmaceuticals and tissues and organs.

 Following that, we look at the impact of 3D printing on the construction industry and how it's impacting the speed of construction projects and lowering labor costs.

-Next, we move onto the packaging industry, where 3D printing will have both an environmental and economical impact because of rapid prototyping.
-Lastly, we look at how 3D printing is adaptive into new environments including space.
+Next, we move onto the packaging industry, where 3D printing will have both an environmental and economic impact because of rapid prototyping.